-Coming home to find water around your furnace is a homeowner’s nightmare.
-Is it a heating and cooling problem or plumbing problem?
+Coming home to find water surrounding your furnace is a homeowner’s nightmare.
+Is it an HVAC (heating, ventilation, air conditioning) issue or plumbing issue?
 It could be either, but Peitz Service Experts is here with a couple HVAC issues that could result in a leaky furnace.

 Usually condensation from a high-efficiency furnace flows out to a floor drain.
 If there is a clog in the line or the floor drain, it could be the culprit of a leak around your heating equipment.
-A precision tune-up from a furnace repair technician should help avoid this problem from occurring.
-Unfortunately, skipping furnace maintenance could make you end up with a clogged drain, resulting in wall, ceiling, or other damage to the home.
+A heating tune-up from a furnace repair technician should help prevent this problem from happening.
+Unfortunately, lack of furnace maintenance could make you end up with a clogged drain, resulting in floor, ceiling, or other damage to the home.

-This problem should be discovered with regular HVAC system tune-ups, but if your furnace is leaking water, the humidifier may be leaking inside the furnace.
-Water leaking into your heating equipment can cause a lot of damage to the internal elements so it’s ideal to call your furnace service company as soon as possible if you think this might be your issue.
+This issue should be discovered with regular HVAC system tune-ups, but if your furnace is leaking water, the humidifier may be leaking inside the heating system.
+Water leaking into your heating equipment can cause major damage to the internal components so it’s ideal to call your furnace service company as soon as possible if you think this might be your issue.

 To make sure your heating system doesn’t spring a leak and that it’s all set to keep your home warm all winter long, call Peitz Service Experts in Pierre today.
-Our fall promotion is going on now and you can save on a Precision tune-up or qualifying home comfort systems.
+Our fall promotion is going on now and you can save on a fall tune-up or qualifying HVAC systems.